 Criminal Harassment in Massachusetts: A Comprehensive Guide

-Criminal harassment is a serious offense in Massachusetts.
+Criminal harassment is a serious criminal offense in Massachusetts.
 Understanding its legal implications, potential penalties, and the types of behaviors that may lead to charges is critical for anyone facing this accusation.
 Below is a detailed breakdown of criminal harassment under Massachusetts law, written in straightforward language to help you navigate the legal process.

 What Are the Elements of Criminal Harassment in Massachusetts?